Canto-Network/Canto/README.md

 *  `cantod keys add [key_name] --recover` to regenerate keys with your mnemonic
 *  `cantod keys add [key_name] --ledger` to generate keys with ledger device

+Store a backup of your keys and mnemonic securely offline.

 ## Validator setup instructions

 * Install cantod binary